-DRAG ON is a 50 minute theatre work which exists somewhere between a drag act, performance lecture, and contemporary dance piece.
+DRAG ON is a theatre work which straddles the margins between a drag act, performance lecture, and contemporary dance piece.
+As part of this project I am also curating and organising workshops, lectures, cabaret performances and research events.

-Merging dance, text and projection, DRAG ON embraces 'fantasy' to ask what it can reveal about being present and queer in the modern world.
+Merging dance, text and projection, DRAG ON embraces fantasy, sci-fi and myth to ask what they can reveal about being present and queer in the modern world.
 It seeks to displace humanity from its centre-stage position: as things stand today, aren’t we better off as monsters than humans?

 + 'Making Mythical Creatures, a workshop series with Eleanor Sikorski exploring transformation and performance.
 Next at Chisenhale Dance Space 6th and 7th April 2017, 2-6pm - Tickets.